Crucifix (Michelangelo)

 Two different crucifixes, or strictly, wooden corpus sculptures for crucifixes, are attributed to the High Renaissance master Michelangelo, although neither is universally accepted as his.
 Both are relatively small sculptures that would have been produced during Michelangelo's youth.

 Santo Spirito sculpture

-One is a polychrome wood sculpture possibly finished in 1492 that had been lost from view by scholars until it re-emerged in 1962.
+One is a polychrome wood sculpture probably finished in 1493 that had been lost from view by scholars until it re-emerged in 1962.
 Usually the sculpture is entitled the Santo Spirito Crucifix to reflect its current location.
 Investigations in 2001 appear to confirm the attribution to Michelangelo and that the sculpture was made for the high altar of the Church of Santo Spirito di Firenze in Florence, Italy.

 History

 After the death of his protector, Lorenzo de' Medici, Michelangelo Buonarroti was a guest of the convent of Santa Maria del Santo Spirito in Florence when he was seventeen years old.
 There he was allowed to make anatomical studies of corpses coming from the convent hospital.
 In exchange for that opportunity, he is said to have sculpted the wooden crucifix that was placed over the high altar.
 After an undocumented date the sculpture was moved for display in the convent.

 In 1962, Santo Spirito Crucifix was put on display at the museum in Florence that is dedicated to the works of Michelangelo and the history of his family, Casa Buonarroti, and the investigations into its authenticity ensued that confirmed the attribution to Michelangelo in 2001, determining that the sculpture might have been executed as early as 1492.

 Today the crucifix is hung in the octagonal sacristy of the Basilica of Santa Maria del Santo Spirito.